 If you would like support:

-- Section on Preventing Suicide: Includes warning signs; risk factors; facts about suicide; how you can help; responsible reporting of suicide; and talking about suicide and LGBTQ populations.
+- A section on Preventing Suicide–Includes warning signs; risk factors; facts about suicide; how you can help; responsible reporting of suicide; and talking about suicide and LGBTQ populations.

 - Thousands of user-created videos: by celebrities, organizations, activists, politicians, and media personalities (Examples: Wanda Sykes, Raven-Symone, and Adam Lambert)